What I want to offer, on these photography workshops in Genova, is an experience like no other.

 Suddenly I could control the settings on my camera to make the spouts of water long and smooth or stop the action where it felt you could see the drops of water.
 Just by turning a dial.
 And it worked.
 And it made sense.
 My camera, I am pleased to say, has only been back to the Automatic setting a few times since I’ve returned.
 I’ve still got so much to learn, but after only a weekend with Di I feel like I am on my way.'

-Our accommodation is located in a 16th century palazzo, built on Roman foundations, with an interior that has stayed true to an older-style Italy.
+Our accommodation is truly special.
+Located in a 16th century palazzo, built on Roman foundations, with an interior that has stayed true to an older-style Italy.
 It is situated on one of the most beautiful streets in the city.

 Your B&B hosts, Paolo and Fabio, are truly delightful and will do all in their power to make your stay enjoyable.